suvrangshu/Homework10/Readme.md

 Easy Way:

 I created a html file called ClimateApp.html.
 The ClimateApp.html displays all the hyperlinks to the flask and calls the app.py.

+execute code app.py at command line - python app.py

-From the folder, please right click on ClimateApp.html and select open with Chrome
+From the folder where the code is residing, select ClimateApp.html, please right click on ClimateApp.html and select open with Chrome.